BackpackGearTest

 A nitpick: The zipper on the screen door occasionally catches on the zipper cover.

-Design: I really hope BD replaces the canopy hooks.
+Design: I really hope that someday BD replaces the canopy hooks.

 Read more reviews of Black Diamond gear